marcpaterno/devel-notes/thetagpu.md

     conda create -p /grand/gccy3/cosmosis-4 -c conda-forge libgcc-ng=9.3.0 libgfortran5=9.3.0 astropy cffi cfitsio click configparser cython emcee==2.2.1 fftw fitsio future gsl jinja2 kombine matplotlib minuit2 numba numpy openblas pycparser pytest pyyaml scipy six pytest-runner ripgrep

 Note that we have specified versions of `libgcc-ng` and `libgfortran5` so that we end up with are getting builds that are based on our system compiler suite, which is GCC 9.3.0.
+The `ripgrep` package is not needed to build any of our software but is very useful for searching through code.

 ## Installing the remaining Python modules